Eagle Mountain, UT

 • Fastest cure time of any slab lifting method

-• Smaller, less visible access holes than mudjacking
+• Smaller, less visible holes than mudjacking

-• Waterproof material resists erosion under the slab
+• Waterproof, resists erosion under the slab

-• Still far less expensive than full concrete replacement
+• Far less than full concrete replacement

 Polyjacking vs. Mudjacking: Which Is Right for You?